foss-for-synopsys-dwc-arc-processors/documentation/docs/linux/hsdk/build.md

 (gdb) c
 ```

-To run debug cores it is necessary to run GDB for each core separately
+To debug all cores it is necessary to run GDB for each core separately
 (cores 2-4 must be initialized first):

 ```shell